KarMechanic/Crawler/README.md

 The current method of showing the results is quite sub-par, given time a proper interface for interacting with the crawler and showcasing the results in a cleaner way would be a lot better.

+<h4> 5.
+Checking 'robots.txt' </h4>

+The crawler currently does not check each websites robot.txt which should be done to respect common web crawling convention